 - Vanguard Long-Term Bond ETF (BLV): 9.39%

-These numbers show that yes, the longer the maturity of your investment, the stronger returns you would have enjoyed in this particular time period.
-But it’s critical to keep in mind that this was a time of falling bond yields.
-(Prices and yields move in opposite directions.)
-When yields rise, the relationship between maturity length and total return will be turned on its head.
+The numbers show that the longer the maturity of your investment, the stronger the returns you would have enjoyed during this time.
+Keep in mind that that was a larger period of falling bond yields.
+The relation between maturity length and total return will be turned on its head when yields rise.

 - Vanguard Short-Term Bond ETF: -0.41%